USS Aspro (SSN-648): 1975

 The beginning of 1975 found Aspro preparing for her third deployment to the Western Pacific.
 After loading weapons, she left Pearl Harbor on 29 May 1975, conducted an exercise with the destroyer escort USS Rathburne (DE-1057) the next day, and reached Yokosuka on 10 June 1975 for a week's visit.
 On 19 June, she began operations at sea that lasted until 10 August 1975 when she arrived at Guam.
 She participated in exercises with units of the Seventh Fleet from 24 August to 3 September 1975, made voyage repairs at Subic Bay from 4 to 16 September, and carried out exercises near Subic Bay with the attack aircraft carrier USS Kitty Hawk (CVA-63) between 17 and 29 September 1975.

 Aspro left the Philippines on 1 October 1975, bound for the Mariana Islands.
 She arrived at Guam in the Marianas on 5 October and remained there until 27 October to replace the battery with the assistance of the submarine tender.
 She then departed for Hong Kong.
 From 6 to 18 November 1975, she took part in antisubmarine warfare exercises with Seventh Fleet air and surface units.
 After pausing briefly at Guam, she returned to Pearl Harbor on 4 December 1975 and commenced a post-deployment stand down to allow her crew to rest and recuperate.

 1976–1978

 Aspro spent the first two and one-half months of 1976 in upkeep and on exercises.
 On 15 March 1976, she entered drydock at the Pearl Harbor Naval Shipyard.
 Upon completion of this work on 23 April 1976, she began sea trials, exercises, and final preparations for a tour of duty along the west coast of North America.

 Aspro left Pearl Harbor on 6 September 1976 and stopped at Esquimalt, British Columbia, Canada, on 16 September for a two-day liberty call.
 She arrived at Bangor on 23 September 1976 to unload her weapons.

-Aspro commenced an overhaul on 11 October 1977.
+In October 1977, Aspro commenced an overhaul at the Puget Sound Naval Shipyard on Puget Sound at Bremerton, Washington.
+The overhaul included a refueling of the nuclear reactor; it was completed in March 1979, and Aspro then returned to Pearl Harbor.